WeMakeDevs/roadmaps/Blockchain/Contribute/README-PRIVATE-BC.md

 One of the private blockchain examples is Hyperledger.
 There are few more but not very famous and in more use, so we will mainly focus over Hyperledger project that is started by Linux foundation and backed by major giants like IBM, Intel, Samsung, Microsoft, Visa, American Express and blockchain startups such as Blockforce.

-Here is the complete road map that i have uploaded in this dir /files/ as there is not some easy way to embed in readme.md
+👉 Here is the complete road map that i have uploaded in this dir `/files/Private Blockchain roadmap.pdf` as there is not some easy way to embed in readme.md

+⚠️ Note: Download the file first and then use, resources links are not working when file opened in github

 Glimpse: